Balance Transfer Credit Cards - 0% and Low Rate Offers

 Balance transfer offers are a fantastic tool for getting a leg-up on your debt, but there are a few caveats worth mentioning.

-❌You may pay interest on new purchases: most balance transfer credit cards won’t offer interest free days on your other spending.
+❌You may pay interest on new purchases: Most balance transfer credit cards won’t offer interest free days on your other spending.
 That means if you use the card to buy groceries or a coffee, you’re going to pay the card’s purchase rate on that transaction immediately.

 You may want to consider having one low interest rate card for everyday spending, and one for paying down your balance on a balance transfer card.
 Or, close your old credit card account until you’re on top of your debt.